 Integration – Stages 8 to 10, where therapists tie previous parts together encouraging smooth movement while targeting problem spots.

-If you’ve been curious about what Rolfing is, the benefits it can provide and how a session works, then this post is for you.
+If you’ve been curious about what Structural Integration is, the benefits it can provide and how a session works, then this post is for you.
 We hope to have answered all of your questions so that when the time comes to make an appointment with one of our experts.
 Give us a call today.

 Are You an Athlete Experiencing Pain But Don’t Know Where to Turn for Help?